 In addition to accessing Edsby through a desktop or mobile browser, teachers can keep up-to-date with Edsby on their mobile device by using the Edsby Mobile App freely available on Google Play and the App Store.

 Every Edsby system has a unique URL, or Edsby server address, like https://your-server.edsby.com, where your-server is unique to the school or district.
 The first part of this URL is the Edsby server address required for logging into the Edsby Mobile App.

-In most cases, the username and password you use for other logins in your organization should work as your login credentials.
-Ask your school if you need your school or district’s server address or your login credentials.
+In most cases, the username and password used for other logins in the organization should work as a teacher’s login credentials.

 Setting Up Notifications